sharky72/GitSubModulesVsPlugin/Readme.md

 * Update (Force)
 * Pull origin master

+##Shown information
+- Git version
+- Path to the current open solution
+- Submodules of this repository
+ - Name of the Submodule
+ - Id (SHA-1) of the submodule
+ - Last commit Id (SHA-1 or Tag) of the submodule
+ - Status of the submodule

 ##Other features
 - Open in File-Explorer (right-click on a submodule)
 - Debug and error messages will be written on a separate output window
-- The output window is only grab on the first use on the panel
+- The output window is automatical actiavte on the first use and when a error occures

 ##Pictures
 ![picture](picture2.png)